Mashed Potato Nuggets are crispy on the outside, soft on the inside, and such a delicious way to use up leftover mashed potatoes!

 More toddler recipes and picky eating resources

-If you’re looking for more easy recipes to cook with your toddler, try this Mini Chicken Quesadilla.
-Toddlers LOVE putting together their own personal mini quesadillas, and it’s a great hands-on recipe for them.
+If you're looking for more easy recipes to cook with your toddler, try this Mini Broccoli Quesadilla or this Mini Chicken Quesadilla.
+Toddlers LOVE putting together their own personal mini quesadillas, and it's a great hands-on recipe for them.

 If you're looking for just a simple fun dessert to make with your toddler, try making Jello with Fruit using fruit juice instead of artificially flavored boxed jello mix.